NordicWayInterchange/interchange/README.md

 ## PostGIS database container
+To build and run the PostGIS image separately, use the instructions below.
+To build all the containers, use docker-compose.

 ### Building the PostGIS docker image

 From the directory containing the ```Dockerfile``` and the ```init.sql``` file, run the following command to build the PostGIS docker image